-The results of the Chandigarh Lok Sabha election will be declared today.
-The counting of votes has begun on the Parliamentary seat in Chandigarh at 8 am on Thursday, May 23.
+The results of the Chandigarh Lok Sabha Constituency was declared on May 23.
+Bharatiya Janata Party's (BJP) Kirron Kher won the elections defeating Congress candidate Pawan Kumar Bansal.
+The counting of votes began in the parliamentary seat in Chandigarh at 8 am on Thursday, May 23.
 Voting for the Chandigarh seat took place in the seventh and final phase of Lok Sabha Elections 2019.
 Chandigarh is a Lok Sabha constituency which covers the entire Union Territory of Chandigarh.
 This Lok Sabha constituency is not reserved for any category. the seat number of this constituency is 1.
 Lok Sabha Elections 2019 Schedule: Voting In 7 Phases From April 11 to May 19, Counting And Results On May 23; Check All Dates For General Elections.

 The main contest in Chandigarh was between the Congress and the Bharatiya Janata Party (BJP).
 The Congress fielded Pawan Kumar Bansal, while the BJP gave the ticket to Kirron Kher.
 The last date of filing nomination for the seat was April 22.
 The scrutiny of nominations papers took place on April 30.
 Meanwhile, the last date of withdrawal of candidature was May 2.
 Lok Sabha Elections 2019 Phase VII: List of States And Constituencies Voting on May 19.